 The New York City–based writer has spent her professional years of travel writing on a mission: to share her love of travel through a distilled lens.
-“Although, yes, travel writing is fun, it is something I take quite seriously.
-People read Vogue aspirationally, which means they’re often researching for honeymoons, engagement trips, or once-in-a-life-time adventures,” explains Taylor.
+“Although travel writing is fun, it is something I take quite seriously.
+People read Vogue aspirationally, which means they’re often researching for honeymoons, engagement trips, or once-in-a-lifetime adventures,” explains Taylor.
 “It’s my job to tell you the places that’ll live up to whatever fantasy you have.
-(I put it to my friend like this: On vacation, there should be no FOMO, no wondering if somewhere else is more fun, more romantic, or a better use of your money.
-You should be utterly content right where you are.)”
+I put it to my friend like this: On vacation, there should be no FOMO, no wondering if somewhere else is more fun, more romantic, or a better use of your money.
+You should be utterly content right where you are.”

 Averaging two trips per month in locales as far-flung as the Sossusvlei Desert of Namibia for nighttime stargazing and Paris for couture week, Taylor is a travel veteran who has mastered the art of packing.
-In the midst of summer revenge travel, there is no one I’ve been more interested to speak with about how to optimize your carry-on.
+Amid summer revenge travel, there is no one I’ve been more interested to speak with about how to optimize your carry-on.
 Ahead, Elise Taylor weighs in on exactly what to pack in a carry-on and the four key items to skip.

 If you're looking to edit down the pieces you're packing in a carry-on bag, Taylor has some insider recommendations.
-"Too many shoes, hair dryers (use the one at the hotel!), and clothes that are prone to wrinkling," she says.
-"Oh, and that one dress that's sat in your closet for years that you magically think you'll wear on vacation.
+"Too many shoes, hair dryers (use the one at the hotel), and clothes prone to wrinkling," she says.
+"Oh, and that one dress that sat in your closet for years that you magically think you'll wear on vacation.
 Speaking from experience—you won't!"

-Ahead, see the nine key items Taylor recommends packing in a carry-on bag.
+Ahead, see the nine items Taylor recommends packing in a carry-on bag.

 1. Travel Adapter

 When it comes to tech gadgets, Taylor opts for optimal functionality.
 "This travel adapter is honestly pretty clunky and looks like it might secretly morph into one of those robots from Transformers at any given moment.
-But it can also simultaneously charge your phone, iPad, as well as computer when all three are dying, and you have to elbow a businessman out of the way for a single socket at the Johannesburg airport!
+But it can simultaneously charge your phone, iPad, and computer when all three are dying, and you have to elbow a businessman out of the way for a single socket at the Johannesburg airport!
 So, priorities."

-"Here's a packing tip I got from an organization expert—having a toiletries bag full of TSA-approved items that permanently lives in your carry-on suitcase so you never need to worry about forgetting anything," Taylor explains.
+"Here's a packing tip I got from an organization expert: have a toiletries bag full of TSA-approved items that permanently lives in your carry-on suitcase so you never need to worry about forgetting anything," Taylor explains.
 "Mine includes this Dr. Barbara Sturm skincare set, which includes cleanser and moisturizer."

 "Do yourself a favor and don't get a sleek black passport cover.
 Instead, get a fire-engine red one so you can easily spot it in your bag at all times.
 Your sanity—and the people behind you in the security line—will thank you."